Grokipedia: History

-Musk's views on Wikipedia

-In 2021, Musk expressed affection for Wikipedia on its 20th anniversary.
-In 2022, however, Musk argued that Wikipedia was "losing its objectivity", and in 2023, said he would donate a billion dollars to the project if it was pejoratively renamed "Dickipedia".
+In 2021, Musk expressed an affection for Wikipedia on its 20th anniversary.
+In 2022, however, Musk argued that Wikipedia was "losing its objectivity", and in 2023, said he would donate US$1 billion to the project if it was pejoratively renamed "Dickipedia".
 In December 2024, Musk called for a boycott of donations to Wikipedia over its perceived left-wing bias, calling it "Wokepedia".
 In January 2025, Musk made a series of statements on Twitter denouncing Wikipedia for its description of the incident where he made a controversial gesture, which many viewed as resembling a Nazi salute, at president Donald Trump's second inauguration.
-Musk has since positioned Grokipedia as an alternative to Wikipedia that would "purge out the propaganda" in the latter.
+Musk has since positioned Grokipedia as an alternative to Wikipedia, and delayed its launch in order to "purge out the propaganda" present in v0.1 of Grokipedia.
+Musk has described Wikipedia as "woke" and an "extension of legacy media propaganda".

 Idea and announcement

-In September 2025, Musk spoke at the All-In podcast conference with David O. Sacks, the White House advisor on AI and cryptocurrency, about how Grok consumed data from Wikipedia and other sources to gain more complete knowledge of the world.
+In September 2025, Musk spoke at the All-In podcast conference with David O. Sacks, the White House advisor on Artificial Intelligence and cryptocurrency, about how Grok consumed data from Wikipedia and other sources to gain more complete knowledge of the world.
 Sacks suggested publishing its knowledge base as an artifact called "Grokipedia", saying "Wikipedia is so biased, it's a constant war".

 Following the conversation, Musk announced that xAI was building a new AI-generated online encyclopedia called Grokipedia.
 According to Musk's announcement, it would be an AI-powered knowledge base designed to rival Wikipedia by addressing its perceived biases, errors, and ideological slants.

-Gizmodo compared the plan to the 2006 Conservapedia project.
+The project positioned itself within a history of ideologically driven alternatives to Wikipedia, such as the conservative Conservapedia (launched in 2006) and the Russian-government-friendly Ruwiki (launched in 2023).
+However, Grokipedia is distinct in its core reliance on artificial intelligence rather than human community editing.